Disciples of Ramakrishna: Swami Vijnanananda

 Swami Vijnanananda (1869–1938), whose original name was Hari Prasanna Chaterjee, was an engineer and had met Paramahamsadev early in life, but family commitments kept him away.
 He prepared it in consultation with a noted European architect of Kolkata, and Swamiji approved of the same.
 However, due to the sudden demise of Swamiji and lack of funds, the project had to wait for a long time to be taken up.
 It was completed and dedicated by Swami Vijnananda himself on 14 January 1938.
-He was President of the Ramkrishna Mission in 1937-38.
+He was President of the Ramkrishna Mission in 1937–38.
 He established Ramakrishna Sevasram at Allahabad.

+Swami Ramakrishnananda

+Swami Ramakrishnananda (13 July 1863 – 21 August 1911) was the main pillar of the Math, according to Swami Vivekananda.
+He was responsible for initiating all the formal ritual worships conducted at the Ramakrishna Order.
+He was also a Sanskrit scholar.

+Swami Premananda

+Swami Premananda (10 December 1861 – 30 July 1918) was a direct disciple of Ramakrishna.
+He was born Baburam Ghosh..
+He was given the name of Premananda or "joy of divine love" by disciple Vivekananda.
+He played a key role during the early days of Ramakrishna Mission as he managed the whole affairs of Belur Math from 1902 to 1916.

 Householder disciples

 The following are among Ramakrishna's householder disciples and devotees: